MikeDigitize/inheritance/README.md

 ```

-Ok so now I'm keeping the base class name intact but now I'm having to create methods on the base class prototype to set additional properties.
-So is it worth trying something unconventional with the base class?
+Ok so now I'm keeping the base class name intact but I'm having to create methods on the base class prototype to set additional properties.
+This is fine but can it be improved by trying something a bit unconventional with the base class?

 ```javascript